EthanMerrill/Nano-React-Test/Ethan-Portfolio/posts/WebsiteCreation.md

 ### Day 7

 The next step is actually just to pass a JSON file as a prop to a react module.
+I will need to integrate a html parser in addition to the markdown parser in order to satisfy the requirements of the Humanities practicum.
+A good start looks to be right here: <a href="https://www.npmjs.com/package/html-react-parser"> HTML React Parser</a>